mycargus/detention/README.md

 ## A Solution

-Let's automatically diagnose flaky tests and put them in detention till they work reliably again.
+Let's automatically diagnose flaky tests and quarantine them until they work reliably again.
 Here's how it works:

 ```text